Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/sql/server_key/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage SQL Database Manager using Azure SDK for Golang."
+description: "These code samples will show you how to manage SQL Database Server Key using Azure SDK for Golang."
 urlFragment: sql-server-key
 ---

-# Getting started - Managing SQL Database using Azure Golang SDK
+# Getting started - Managing SQL Server Key using Azure Golang SDK

-These code samples will show you how to manage SQL Database using Azure SDK for Golang.
+These code samples will show you how to manage SQL Database Server Key using Azure SDK for Golang.

 ## Features